arsenetar/dupeguru/help/en/results.rst

 In simple mode (the default mode), whatever you type as the filter is the string used to perform the actual filtering, with the exception of one wildcard: **\***.
 Thus, if you type "[*]" as your filter, it will match anything with [] brackets in it, whatever is in between those brackets.

 For more advanced filtering, you can turn "Use regular expressions when filtering" on.
 The filtering feature will then use **regular expressions**.
 A regular expression is a language for matching text.
 Explaining them is beyond the scope of this document.
-A good place to start learning it is <http://www.regular-expressions.info>.
+A good place to start learning it is `regular-expressions.info <http://www.regular-expressions.info>`_.

 Matches are case insensitive in both simple and regexp mode.